abhijan2402/CastLinker_Self/ARCHITECTURE.md

-# CastLinker - Application Architecture
+# FilmCollab - Application Architecture

 ## Overview

-CastLinker is a professional networking platform designed specifically for the film industry.
+FilmCollab is a professional networking platform designed specifically for the film industry.
 It connects various film industry professionals, from actors and directors to production companies and agents.

 ## System Architecture Map

 ### 🔵 Frontend (Next.js Web App)

 #### Public Landing Page (/)

-- About Castlinker
+- About FilmCollab
 - How it Works
 - CTA buttons (Signup / Login)
 - Talent Features Preview